blake-education/exbuf_plug/README.md

 end
 ```

 ## Phoenix Controllers

 ExbufPlug hooks easily into Phoenix controllers.

-The decoded value will assigned to the `conn.protobuf_struct` for your use throughout the request.
+The decoded value will assigned to the `conn.assigns.protobuf_struct` for your use throughout the request.

 ```elixir
 defmodule MyApp.MyController do